c2codes/pacman-splunk/README.md

 The [Dockerfile](docker/Dockerfile) performs the following steps:

-1. It is based on Node.js LTS Version 18 (Bullseye).
+1. It is based on Node.js LTS Version 6 (Boron).
 1. It then clones the Pac-Man game into the configured application directory.
 1. Exposes port 8080 for the web server.
 1. Starts the Node.js application using `npm start`.